Quetzal-framework/quetzal-CRUMBS/README.md

 > `get_gbif` function can be used to fetch observations that fall in the area of your choice (generally specified by the extent
 > of your sampling points plus a margin), in time period of your choice.

-* Look for for occurrences that falls in the bounding box defined by spatial points (plus a margin of 2 degrees), but don't fetch anything
+* Look for for occurrences that falls in the bounding box defined by spatial points (plus a margin of 2 degrees), but don't fetch anything:\
 `python3 -m crumbs.get_gbif --species "Heteronotia binoei" --points sampling_points.shp --margin 2`
-* Fetch all occurrences that falls in the bounding box and save the data of interest (longitude, latitude, year) in a `occurrences.csv` file (for human reading) and in a `occurences.shp` shapefile (for further geospatial processing)
+* Fetch all occurrences that falls in the bounding box and save the data of interest (longitude, latitude, year) in a `occurrences.csv` file (for human reading) and in a `occurences.shp` shapefile (for further geospatial processing):\
 `python3 -m crumbs.get_gbif -s "Heteronotia binoei" -p sampling_points.shp -m 2 --all`
-* Fetch a max of 50 occurrences that falls in the bounding box
+* Fetch a max of 50 occurrences that falls in the bounding box:\
 `python3 -m crumbs.get_gbif -s "Heteronotia binoei" -p sampling_points.shp -m 2 --limit 50`
-* Fetch a max of 50 occurrences that falls in the bounding box in the time range specified
+* Fetch a max of 50 occurrences that falls in the bounding box in the time range specified:\
 `python3 -m crumbs.get_gbif -s "Heteronotia binoei" -p sampling_points.shp -m 2 -l 50 --year "1950,2022"`
-* Fetch all occurrences between 1950 and 2022
+* Fetch all occurrences between 1950 and 2022:\
 `python3 -m crumbs.get_gbif -s "Heteronotia binoei" -p spatial_points.shp -m 2 --year "1950,2022" --all`

 <div align="center">